slub/exhibition-live/README.md

 Alongside the core Exhibition Schema, there are complementary declaration files referring to elements from the core schema, that provide additional information for the frontend, like:

-- the UI-Schemate for form layout and style hints
+- the UI-Schemata for form layout and style hints
-- data mapping declarations for data conversion from and to norm data repositiories
+- data mapping declarations for data conversion from and to norm data repositories